ChillAndImprove/ThreagilePlus/README.md

     - Move elements in and out

 - **Connections:**
-  - Use JavaScript to click on an edge and then verify the values
+  - Use JavaScript to click on an edge and verify the values.

-- Check Risks readonly
+- Check if risk assessments are read-only.
--[REMOVE this] Check RiskTracking readonly
-- Check if ID change, changes the value too.
+- Verify that changes in ID update the corresponding values across:
-     - Check if Id changes, in other assets the id changes too
-- Data Asset, check if id changes in other assets too via test
-- Teste Title data assets

-More testing:
-Testing the ability to create a graph from scratch(First we gonna just use dummy values in the yaml, like foo and so on for business critically)
+  - Data Assets
+  - Technical Assets

+- Test the display of titles in data assets.

+### Graph Creation Testing:
+- Test creating a graph from scratch with dummy values (e.g., business criticality labeled as "foo").
-- New Element is the graph creating a element with that value in technical Asset
+  - Ensure new elements in the graph create corresponding entries in technical assets.
-- Same goes for data asset
+  - Verify the same for data assets and edges.
-- Same goes for edges

-Bug:
+### Bugs:
- [X]Github Pages common.js is not loaded because mxgraph tries to find the css from /src/ but that should be /ThreagilePlus..
+- [Resolved] GitHub Pages common.js is not loaded correctly due to mxgraph seeking CSS from `/src/` instead of `/ThreagilePlus`.

-TODO:
+### Additional TODOs:
-- Add title to datasset und zu techical asset,
+- Add titles to data assets and technical assets.
-- Add gauge for how many risks are mitigated
+- Implement a gauge to display the number of risks mitigated.

-Food for thought:
+### Considerations:
-- How do we work with changes in trust boundaries
+- Explore strategies for handling changes in trust boundaries.